bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~
 DH(m, P):
-      Check if  P is on the curve: if it is not return
+      Ensure P on curve and if not return FAILURE
       Q = [392]*P
       Compute [m]*Q
 Return [m]*Q in affine coordinates